vectordotdev/vector/changelog.d/22026-retry-kafka-policy-violations.fix.md

-Retry Kafka messages that error with `RDKafkaErrorCode::PolicyViolation` so messages are not lost.
+Retry Kafka messages that error with a policy violation so messages are not lost.

 authors: PriceHiller